jvos415/desktop-clean-up/README.md

-This will be the R
+This will be the offical README